MMM Global: Brazil

 In December 2015, it was reported that MMM entered Brazil and opened a local subsidiary.
 MMM Brazil offers similar terms to participants as in other countries, including a monthly interest rate of 50% for contributors to the scheme.

 Other countries

-MMM has also been reported to been operating in several other countries until 2016, such as India, Thailand, Philippines, Japan, Australia, Turkey and Indonesia.
+MMM has also been reported to have been operating in several other countries until 2016, such as India, Thailand, Philippines, Japan, Australia, Turkey and Indonesia.